mlochbaum/BQN/doc/expression.md

         r

         s

+Array destructuring using `[]` is also possible: it's equivalent to splitting the right-hand side with `<˘` and then applying list destructuring.

+        [t,u] ← ↕2‿3

+        u

 Namespace destructuring uses an overlapping syntax, fully described in [its own section](namespace.md#imports).
 The left hand side is a list of names or aliases `to⇐from`.